-- Washington D.C.
+- Washington, D.C.

 - West Virginia

 The results of the Jay Report merely scratched the surface of the potential instances of abuse out there.
-In 2018, a Pennsylvania grand jury issued its own report that just studied Pennsylvania.
+In 2018, a Pennsylvania grand jury issued its report that just studied Pennsylvania.

-What we know is that likely tens of thousands of people, and possibly more, experienced sexual abuse as children at the hands of someone associated with the Church and may now have legal recourse against the Church.
+What we know is that likely tens of thousands of people, and possibly more, experienced sexual molestation as children at the hands of someone associated with the Church and might now have legal recourse against the Church.

 Legal Theories Under Which the Catholic Church Can Be Liable for Abuse